jadTahaGit/Monsters-Search/notes.md

   client request(I want to load)--> DB Server clent response (JS"withReact" HTML CSS)<-- DB Server now when you navigate no need for new Request cause React itself will build the View.

+# Immutability

+these guys do not change the old array.
+They create a copy of them.
+.map .filter .reduce